Installing GOAD on PROXMOX Part 1: pfSense

 • Do you want to revert to HTTP as the webConfigurator protocol? y

-• Enter the nex lan ipv4 subnet bit count: 24
+• Enter the new LAN IPv4 subnet bit count: 24

-• For a WAN, enter the nex lan Ipv4 upstream gateway address.
-For a LAN, press <ENTER> for none : <ENTER>
+• For a WAN, enter the new LAN IPv4 upstream gateway address.
+For a LAN, press \ for none: \

-• Enter the nex LAN IPv6 address.
-Press <ENTER> for none: <ENTER>
+• Enter the new LAN IPv6 address.
+Press \ for none: \

 • Do you want to enable the DHCP server on LAN? y